How Loans or Gifts of Housing or Food Are Counted for SSI Disability

 • borrowed as a one-time event or borrowed over a period of time.

-If you receive a loan of ISM, the SSA will not count it as a resource as long as it is a bona fide loan.
+If you receive a loan for rent, the SSA won't count it as in-kind support and maintenance as long as it is a bona fide loan.
 To be considered a bona fide loan for ISM, the loan must meet all five of the following requirements.

 1. The Loan Must Be Enforceable Under State Law